 Pesticides usually have a pungent unpleasant odor, and are generally dangerous to humans, as they decompose poorly in the natural environment, penetrate soil and water and poison them.
 We offer you a relatively mild gentle way to get rid of ants with biodegradable substances.

-The manufacture of an annihilating or deterring ant control agent from common substances used in the household.
+The manufacture of an annihilating or deterring carpenter ant treatment control agent from common substances used in the household.
 Here is a list of useful substances and items: